The jewel of the Japan Alps

 Casual day hikes from this area along the turquoise Azusa River can be supremely rewarding with tremendous views along the way.
 Myojin Pond and Taisho Pond are both popular sightseeing spots for their pristine waters which reflect the surrounding peaks.
 Keep your eyes peeled for the troops of monkeys that frequently come romping through.

 Heading towards Myojin Pond, hike further still and you'll soon begin the ascent into Japan's alpine realm.
 Along the way, the valley's forest foliage presents a mix of larch, birch, and hemlock.
-It's also home to such local wildlife like deer, a Japanese breed of goat called serow, raccoon dogs, foxes, plenty of monkeys, and the occasional bear.
+It's also home to such local wildlife like deer, the Japanese breed serow, raccoon dogs, foxes, plenty of monkeys, and the occasional bear.